Project Risk Management Plan and Process

 4. Have a person to oversee the risks

 A single Project Manager cannot allot much of their time in the project Risk Management process, they can only help in project risk assessment and prioritizing the risks.
 When you are evaluating the risks, you should also assign a specific person to oversee the risks.
 This person would identify any type of risk and alert before it becomes a bigger issue.
-They would also know about resolving the risks in case it occurs during the process of the project.
+They would also know about resolving the risks if they occur during the project process.
 Assign the right person for this job, whoever is more skilled, experienced, and responsible such that any risks do not come knocking at your door.
 However, as a Project Manager, you should also allot a specific risk to specific team members such that everyone has a shared responsibility of project Risk Management and the project is well protected by any type of risk.

 5. Responding to the risk